Dawnflash/contacto/docs/index.rst

 License
 #######

-GHIA is distributed under the GNU GPLv3 license, see LICENSE.
+Contacto is distributed under the GNU GPLv3 license, see LICENSE.

 .. * :ref:`genindex`
 .. * :ref:`modindex`